codewithIsha/nmt-eng-bodo/README.md

 🔬 Advancing research on low-resource language modeling

-## 🔍 Future Work ➡️
+## 🔍 Extended Contributions ➡️
 Extended work includes building similar transformer-based translation systems for Assamese, Khasi, Mizo, Manipuri, Nepali — and developing a multilingual model supporting all of them.
-See FUTURE_WORK.md for full roadmap and evaluation metrics.
+See Extended_Contributions.md for full roadmap and evaluation metrics.

 ## 📜 License
 MIT License © [Your Name or GitHub Handle]